-Preventing Dehydration
+Preventing dehydration

-To prevent dehydration, both water and salt intake should be increased either through diet, supplements, or both.

-More salt and water may be required when you are unwell, have a poor appetite, are having tube feeds, have increased exercise levels or live in a hot climate.
+To prevent dehydration, both water and salt intake should be increased either through diet, supplements or both.
+More salt and water may be required during periods of illness, poor appetite, tube feeds, or with increased exercise levels or being in a hot climate.